Table 13 Data Declaration

 Valid assessments about crime, including hate crime, are possible only with careful study and analysis of the various conditions affecting each local law enforcement jurisdiction.
-(See Variables Affecting Crime.)
+(See Uniform Crime Reporting Statistics: Their Proper Use.)
 In addition, some data in this publication may not be comparable to those in prior editions of Hate Crime Statistics because of differing levels of participation from year to year.
 Therefore, the reader is cautioned against making simplistic comparisons between the statistical data of this program and that of others with differing methodologies or even comparing individual reporting units solely on the basis of their agency type.

-The data used in creating this table were from all law enforcement agencies that submitted either of the following: (1) at least one National Incident-Based Reporting System Group A Incident Report, a Group B Arrest Report, or a Zero Report for at least 1 month of the calendar year; or (2) at least one Hate Crime Incident Report and/or a Quarterly Hate Crime Report.
-The published data, therefore, do not necessarily represent reports from each participating agency for 12 months or 4 quarters.
+The data used in creating this table were from all law enforcement agencies that submitted either of the following: (1) at least one Group A Incident Report or a Group B Arrest Report via the National Incident-Based Reporting System, or (2) at least one Hate Crime Incident Report via the Hate Crime Technical Specification or the Microsoft Excel Workbook Tool.
+The published data, therefore, do not necessarily represent reports from each participating agency for all 12 months (or 4 quarters) of the calendar year.